IFIT - more information

 - an updated Diversity and Inclusion Plan and Questionnaire included in required post-project reporting

 The IFIT program supports its recipients in de-risking the implementation of innovation, bridging the gap between the development and the commercialization of new products.
-The focus is on low-carbon projects that results in new or diversified revenue streams and lead to higher-value products mix including bioenergy, biomaterials, bio-chemicals and the next generation building products.
+The focus is on low-carbon projects that result in new or diversified revenue streams and lead to higher-value products mix including biomaterials, bio-chemicals, next generation building products and biofuels.

 How does the IFIT program define innovation?

 In the context of the IFIT program, innovation refers to a technology or process that does not currently exist at the proposed scale or specification in the forest sector in Canada.
 For more information on program definitions and requirements, refer to Section 4.2.2.
 (Innovation) of our Applicant Handbook – Stream 1: Capital Investment projects.

 Does the IFIT program prefer to fund small and medium enterprises or larger corporations and multinationals?

 There is no preference of one type of company over another.
 The IFIT program works to ensure its portfolio of funded projects is diverse in size and scope.
 All projects undergo a transparent and comprehensive evaluation process.
 Projects that are well aligned with mandatory and rated criteria have a higher likelihood of success.

 How can I find out more about IFIT results?